 Ms. Maynard graduated magna cum laude in 1991 from Harvard Law School, where she was an editor of the Harvard Law Review.
 She earned a B.A., with distinction, in English from the University of Virginia, where she was also Phi Beta Kappa and Omicron Delta Kappa.

-Ms. Maynard is President of the Coke Appellate Inn of Court.
+Ms. Maynard is Immediate-Past President of the Coke Appellate Inn of Court.
 Ms. Maynard was elected as a Fellow in the American Academy of Appellate Lawyers in 2012 for her recognized distinction as an appellate lawyer.

 Ms. Maynard is recommended as a leading lawyer by Best Lawyers in America 2013, Chambers USA 2013, and Legal 500 US 2013.